Ten Computational Canons

 The Ten Computational Canons (算經十書 (算经十书)) was a collection of ten Chinese mathematical works dating from pre-Han dynasty to early Tang dynasty, compiled by the early Tang mathematician Li Chunfeng (602–670) in the 650s, as the official mathematical texts for imperial examinations in mathematics.

-In 1084 during the Northern Song dynasty, the text Shushu Jiyi was selected to be part of this collection, replacing Zhui Shu.
-Thus Shushu Jiyi has appeared in the subsequent issuing of the catalogue.
+Included works

+The Ten Computation Canons consist of ten superlative works that conveyed mathematical knowledge from the Zhou to the early Tang dynasty, a time span of over a thousand years.

-The original Ten Computational Canons (excluding Shushu Jiyi) includes:
+The original Ten Computational Canons includes: